rahul-gharat/dronahq-docs/docs/ready-apis.md

 To begin integrating external services and APIs with DronaHQ, the first step is to install the API connector.

-To install third-party connectors in DronaHQ, simply navigate to `Studio -> Connectors` and click the `"+"` button to add a new connector.
+To install third-party connectors in DronaHQ, simply navigate to `DronaHQ -> Connectors` and click the `"+"` button to add a new connector.
 The On-Prem version offers a variety of options, including GraphQL, Airtable, Gmail, and more.
 Additionally, the REST API enables seamless integration with third-party APIs, granting access to external systems.

 When installing third-party APIs, the Self-Hosted version provides robust authentication support.
 You can leverage major API authentication methods to ensure secure and reliable connections between DronaHQ and external services.